 Note: I am using the currency exchange rate from Philippine Pesos to US Dollars from February 2015 – 1PHP = 0.02269 USD; the exchange rate might change slightly over time.

 For a better idea of what to expect with regards to cost of accommodation, tours, public transportation and food, read on for my detailed budget breakdown, in which I share how much I spent on what while traveling in the Philippines.

 The cost for accommodation differs quite a lot, depending on where you go.
 In Boracay the cheapest private room I could find (in high season) was PHP1,250/ US$28.32, a dorm room in Boracay was PHP600/ US$13.60.
 Dorms in a central location in Manila are also around PHP600, slightly cheaper in older hostels or hostels that aren’t located as conveniently as the hostels in Makati, for example.
-For a budget hotel, check out the Tune Hotel in Makati (Red Planet Hotels is a budget hotel chains with around 30 hotels in South East Asia), which starts at US$25 a night.
+For a budget hotel, check out the Red Planet Hotel in Makati (Red Planet Hotels is a budget hotel chains with around 30 hotels in South East Asia), which starts at US$25 a night.
 Less touristy islands like Siquijor had private rooms for as little as PHP500 /US$11.33, and the cheapest dorm I came across in the Philippines was PHP250 /US$5.66.
 The cheapest private room I found in El Nido was PHP600 /US$13.60, dorms in a centrally located hostel were also around PHP600.

 My flights were all around US$100 but you can easily get better deals than I did if you book in advance – much better deals, for as little as US$15 during flight sales, or around $30 if you book in advance.
 I share more tips on finding the cheapest flights below.